June 30th, 2020

-Look for the Signs That It’s Time to Quit
+These are the 6 Signs It’s Time to Quit Your Job

 Interestingly, there are some workers these days who don’t need such a trigger to quit.
 They simply want to do something else.
 For example, some workers in high-demand fields such as technology are quitting to travel the world or do something else to take a break from grueling work demands.

-Keep in mind that if you decide to take such action, you need to consider whether you’re in an industry where employers won’t be concerned about gaps in your resume and believe the break has made you more valuable.
+Keep in mind that if you decide to take such action, you need to consider whether you’re in an industry where employers won’t be concerned about gaps in your resume (so you won’t be tempted to pad your resume) and believe the break has made you more valuable.
 For example, creative types may find that the break makes them even more creative while others may take classes to boost their knowledge and skills.

 If you do decide to quit, you will join a growing trend.
 The U.S. Bureau of Labor Statistics reports that 3.6 million employees voluntarily quit their jobs by the end of July, hitting a quit rate not seen since April 2001.
 For those workers who do leave their jobs, there is a payoff – they see about a 30 percent bump in annual pay over those who stay put.

 If you do decide to quit your job, here are some important steps to ensure it doesn’t hurt your career:

 Make an appointment with your boss.
 They need to be the first person to hear the news.
 If you can’t meet with her in person, do it over the phone.
 No texts.
 No emails.